Playa Ventanas Cleanup

 THE SORTING

-Once the bucked it full, the contents were dumped onto a large tarp.
-The MCEC staff were busy sorting the garbage while the public volunteers were collecting the trash.
-After about an hour, everyone was asked to stop collecting the garbage and to help with the sorting.
+Once the bucket filled up, we dumped everything onto a large tarp.
+MCEC staff sorted the garbage.
+Public volunteers kept collecting trash.
+After an hour, organizers asked everyone to stop gathering and help with the sorting.

 I was surprised to see the amount of rubbish that was collected and the variety of the refuse – and don’t want to imagine how unkept and even dangerous (due to the glass and sharp metal) Playa Ventanas, and other local beaches, would be without the regular clean-ups organized and operated by the MCEC and their partners.